 Australia's tertiary education relationship with the EU is active and wide-ranging with activities including policy interaction and supporting student mobility.

-Policy dialogues seek to address strategic issues related to the state of education systems and policies pursued in the EU and Australia.
-Dialogues aim to reinforce bilateral and multilateral cooperation at both the administrative and policy level and provide enhanced understanding of education and training policies and developments in the EU and Australia.
+Policy dialogues seek to address strategic issues related to education systems and policies pursued in the EU and Australia.
+Dialogues aim to reinforce bilateral and multilateral cooperation to provide enhanced understanding of education and training policies in the EU and Australia.